NoubissiViany/LocationTracker/README.md

 1. Clone the repository: git@github.com:NoubissiViany/LocationTracker.git
 2. Navigate to the project directory: cd LocationTracker
+3. Navigate to the project directory: cd Frontend
-3. Install dependencies: npm install
+4. Install dependencies: npm install
-4. Start the development server: npm run dev
+5. Start the development server: npm run dev

 The application will be available at [http://localhost:5173](http://localhost:5173).